TSXV: HELI OTCQX: FHELF FRA: 2MC

 HELIUM PRODUCTION GROWTH VISIBILITY

-• Preliminary engineering on helium processing facility completed, securing helium gas offtake, and evaluating financing alternatives.
+• Preliminary engineering on helium processing facility completed, evaluating financing alternatives.

 • On-stream 9-12 months from funding and kick-off.